 About Us

-Holyoke Public Schools is a PreK-12 public school district serving nearly 5,000 students and their families.
-We educate and support a richly diverse community of learners.
+Holyoke Public Schools is a PreK-12 public school district serving nearly 5,000 students, of whom 80 percent are Latino/Latina, in 12 schools.
+We employ nearly 1,300 people who together educate and support a richly diverse community of learners.
 We are committed to recruiting and retaining top-quality educators who believe all children can and will learn and who strive daily to make school a joyful place of discovery, support, and belonging.

 The City of Holyoke, with a population of about 38,000 residents, is in Hampden County within the Pioneer Valley region of western Massachusetts.
 The city is located between the Mount Tom Range to the west and the Connecticut River to the east.